 - Large offset palette knife

-- Sheet pan, parchment-lined and dusted with semolina
+- Sheet pan (or baking sheet), parchment-lined and dusted with semolina

 - Sealable plastic storage bag